STI, Malaysia, Indonesia stocks down at midday as oil spikes

 Get the insights delivered to your inbox.

+The bank argued that a blockade of the Strait of Hormuz could force time-sensitive trade to shift from sea to air, driving up air freight volumes.
+Defence counters like ST Engineering are also expected to see support from structurally higher security spending.

+In the rest of Asia, Hong Kong’s Hang Seng Index fell 1.4 per cent over the day and the CSI 300 in Shanghai closed 1 per cent lower.

-Japan's Nikkei 225 was also down 6.5 per cent at midday, while the Topix declined 4.8 per cent.
-South Korea’s Kospi slumped 8 per cent, and Australia’s ASX 200 was 3.2 per cent lower.
+Japan's Nikkei 225 was down 5.2 per cent at close, while the Topix dropped 3.8 per cent.
+South Korea’s Kospi slumped 6 per cent and Australia’s ASX 200 ended the day 2.9 per cent lower.

 South-east Asia impact

+Oil exporters such as Malaysia could “receive a windfall from higher gas prices”, said the note.
+Conversely, countries such as the Philippines are most likely to face downward pressure on their currencies and strains in their balance of payments.

-Mainland China clocked in at 10th, followed by Thailand, the Philippines and Indonesia in 12th, 13th and 14th, respectively.
+Mainland China was 10th in terms of risk score, followed by Thailand, the Philippines and Indonesia.
 Thailand was flagged as one of the markets with the greatest impact, owing to the country having an energy deficit as large as 4 per cent of its gross domestic product.

-However, oil exporters such as Malaysia could “receive a windfall from higher gas prices”, said the note.
-Conversely, countries such as the Phillipines are most likely to face downward pressure on their currencies and strains in their balance of payments.
+OCBC also noted that policy fallout could be severe for Singapore’s neighbours.
+It warned that an “acute” scenario, where oil spikes towards US$140, would likely take rate cuts off the table for the region.
+Instead, central banks in the Philippines and Indonesia could be forced to hike rates by 25 basis points to defend their currencies and curb inflation, risking a sharper economic slowdown.

-The most significant hit will be felt in places like Thailand, Philippines, Japan, South Korea and India – where there is “dependence” on Middle Eastern crude or liquefied natural gas, and import‑intensive energy mixes are highest, said Citi.
+The most significant hit will be felt in places such as Thailand, the Philippines, Japan, South Korea and India – where there is “dependence” on Middle Eastern crude or liquefied natural gas, and import‑intensive energy mixes are highest, said Citi.
 At the same time, net energy exporters like Malaysia and, to a degree, Indonesia are “comparatively cushioned”.

 Deutsche Bank on Friday also noted that most Asian economies remain vulnerable to both inflation and growth shocks from higher oil prices even though they “have reduced their reliance on Iranian oil to negligible levels”.